_Performers – Curzon

 This is the OPPOSITE of those echo-drenched recordings that some audiophiles seem to like, with microphones placed twenty feet away from the performers so that they are awash in “ambience.”
 If you know anything about us, you know that this is not our sound.

 I have never heard live music sound like that and that should settle the question.
 It does in my mind anyway.
-The Chesky label (just to choose one awful audiophile label to pick on) is a joke and always will be.
+The Chesky label (just to choose one awful audiophile label to pick on) is a joke.

 How anyone buys into that phony sound is beyond me, but any audio show will prove to you that there is no shortage of audiophiles who love the Chesky “sound,” and probably never will be. (more…)